Droid X

-The Droid X is a smartphone released by Motorola on July 15, 2010.
-The smartphone was renamed Motoroi X for its release in Mexico on November 9, 2010.
+The Droid X is a smartphone released by Motorola in July 2010.
+The smartphone was renamed Motoroi X for its release in Mexico on November 9, 2013.
 The Droid X runs on the Android operating system, and the latest version supported was 2.3 Gingerbread.
 It was distributed by Verizon Wireless in the United States and Iusacell in Mexico.

 Motorola ceased production of the Droid X on March 31, 2011.
 Less than two months later on May 26, 2011, Motorola released its successor, the Droid X2, which featured an upgraded dual-core processor called the Nvidia Tegra 2.
-These were the only products from Motorola with the Droid X branding.
-The product line was succeeded by the Droid Bionic and the Droid Razr.
+These were the only products.

 History

 Motorola released the Droid X on July 15, 2010, at an initial price of US$569, or $199 with a two-year contract commitment.
 The smartphone was only available to Verizon Wireless customers in the United States and to Iusacell customers in Mexico, where it was released as Motoroi X on November 9, 2010.

 A leaked end-of-life document from Verizon showed that production of the Droid X would end on March 31, 2011.
 It was succeeded by the Droid X2 on May 26, 2011.